 As you reach the top of Gau Graig, use the clear path along the broad ridge heading towards Mynydd Moel.
 Following the fence to the right, you will eventually arrive at the end of the plateau where you will need to be on the right-hand side of the fence.
 As you carry on this route, the incline will grow steeper and may be challenging for non-experienced climbers.
 Once you have cleared the scree, you will have arrived at the top of Mynydd Moel.

 From here, Pen y Gadair is relatively easy to reach by crossing a wide plateaued area.
 Depending on how your feelings there are steps leading to the summit and some of the most beautiful views in all of Snowdonia.
 Should you need to hide from the treacherous weather, the summit offers a shelter to protect you from mother nature.
 Continue past the shelter, keeping to the right and descending down the Pony Path.

 This path will lead you to the stunning lake, known as Llyn y Gader.
 The lakeside has been proven to be an excellent, picturesque area to pitch a tent for climbers looking to spread their hike over two days.

 The Pony Path will eventually bring you out to a carpark and public toilets.
 Follow the bridleway behind the toilets and past the farm of Tyddyn Evan and through partially wooded fields.
 Follow the signs and paths towards Kings, before joining a minor road.
 Once this joins the main road, turn left and across the road through a narrow road along the river.

-Turn left, and you find yourself on a wide track along the river.
-The navigation should be easy now.
-This takes you through some wetlands and to the estuary, where you find the Penmaenpool to Mawddach walk.
-It’s the route of an old railway, and takes you directly to the centre of Dolgellau.
-Make sure you stop in the George III for a pint on the way though!
+Eventually, turn left and find yourself on a wide track alongside the river.
+Once you have crossed some wetlands and an estuary, you’ll find the Penmaenpool to Mawddach walk.
+The old railway route will take you directly back to the centre of Dolgellau.